[Updated: 23 Sept 2019]

 Buying a network server is certainly a huge investment.
 So buff up your server knowledge and choose the one that best suits your needs.
 Here are a few things to consider before purchasing a server:

-As you know, servers are not cheap.
+As you may already know, servers are not cheap.
 They might cost you thousands of Dollars, depending on the specs or model.
 That’s why budget should be a major consideration.
 Once you’ve worked out your budget, you can make your decision based on brand, size and warranty details.
+Do also look at the long run of return on this investment, it might cost your business a big lump sum of money at first, but if your business is able to save a lot of money in the future, this might be worth to consider.

 Rack Servers: Designed to be installed in a rack with multiple bays

-Tower Servers: Standalone; look like a tower PC
+Tower Servers: Standalone; it looks like a tower PC

 Blade Servers: Typically thinner; able to minimize physical space required (though they have some disadvantages such as limited capacity)